 General Education – Mathematical Perspective A

 This course is an introduction to the fundamental principles of typography (the visual representation of language) to effectively convey information and ideas to specific audiences.
-This course also builds on the brief basic intro of typography that is integrated into the 2D Graphic Design course.
 Focus is on the communicative function and aesthetic nature of typographic problem-solving.
-Exercises help students understand typographic hierarchy, grid structure, form and communication.
-Lectures cover typographic terminology and anatomy, history of typography as well as type classification, type measurement, and issues of legibility and readability.
+Course content and lectures will cover typographic terminology, type anatomy, history of typography as well as type classification, type measurement, and issues of legibility and readability.
 Once students are introduced to the fundamentals of typography, they will include imagery as appropriate.
-Students will also refine their skills in using relevant software.
-(Prerequisites: GRDE-106 or equivalent course.
+Students will also refine their skills using relevant software.
+(Prerequisites: GRDE-106 and GRDE-107 or equivalent course.

 Graphic Design Studio II